-Higher education is always changing, continually demanding more of its facilities so students will benefit from better educational experiences.
+Higher education is always changing, continually demanding its facilities be modernized so students will benefit from better educational experiences.
 With our Master Plan revisions unanimously approved by the Irvine City Council, Concordia University Irvine is moving forward to Adapt & Improve our campus.
+Divided into four phases over 18 years (through approximately 2035), work is now getting way on the first two phases – including the construction of a Music, Worship & Theology building.
+Phases Three and Four will require additional City review, fundraising, and more detailed design work.

 Learn more here about the future of our campus, check in regularly for construction updates, and sign up to receive construction alerts.